 Depending on size, vessels may deploy two or a maximum of four dredges at a time.
 The iron frame of the dredge (depending on vessel size) has a maximum weight of 300 kg.
 The dredge is composed of a fixed bar (of between 2 and 4m in length, known as the 'mud bar', which is without teeth) and a frame with a net bag attached, which is 2-3m in length to retain the seed mussel catches.
 The bottom part of the bag is a made up of either a chain link matrix or a nylon mesh.
-The upper part of the bag is made of nylon mesh.
-In the case where a chain link matrix is used on the lower part of the bag it is common practice for a rubber mat or rope dollies (bits of chafed ropes) to be attached to the belly of the dredge to minimise disturbance of the substrate.
+The upper part of the bag it is common practice for a rubber mat or rope dollies (bits of chafed ropes) to be attached to the belly of the dredge to minimise disturbance of the substrate.
 In addition, some operators use steel bars across the mouth of the dredge to prevent large rocks or other non-target material from entering the dredge.